-This case will decide if the laws of Jammu and Kashmir relating to permenant residency under the State are valid.
-Specifically, the validity of Article 35A of the Constitution of India, 1950 and Article 6 of the Constitution of Jammu and Kashmir, 1956 will be looked into.
-Both these provisions empower the State of Jammu and Kashmir to frame laws relating to: permanent residency of the State; confer special rights and privileges to the permanent residents.
+This case will decide if the laws of Jammu and Kashmir relating to permanent residency under the State are valid.
+Specifically, the Court will look at the validity of Article 35A of the Constitution of India, 1950 and Article 6 of the Constitution of Jammu and Kashmir, 1956.
+These provisions have combined to allow Jammu and Kashmir to impose restrictions on the fundamental rights of citizens

 However, the Court in this case did not decide the matter of the rights of the children and spouses of such women.

-The J&K government initially filed a Special Leave Petition against this decision but withdrew it.
-A Revenue Committee which was constituted to recommend guidelines on the issuance of Permanent Resident Certificate submitted its report; but did not seek any substantial changes in the law.
+The J&K Government initially filed a Special Leave Petition against this decision but withdrew it.
+A Revenue Committee which was constituted to recommend guidelines on the issuance of Permanent Resident Certificates did not seek any substantial changes in the law.

 Ms. Khanna filed the writ petition after the J&K Government refused to identify her as a permanent resident as she did not have any documentary evidence.
 She claimed that she has anecdotal evidence of her ancestry as a Kashmiri Pandit.
 She sought to build a home in J&K to re-establish her roots but being a non-permanent resident, she could not buy property.

 Currently the case is being heard by a three-judge Division Bench.
 If the Court decides to hear this case, it will be referred to a five-judge Constitution bench.

 We the Citizens vs. Union of India (Writ Petition (Civil) No. 722 of 2014) has been tagged.

 1. Whether Article 35A of the Constitution of India is valid?

 2. Whether Article 6 of the Jammu and Kashmir Constitution violates Article 14 of the Constitution of India?